nthskyradiated/ansible-k8s/readme.md

  - For HyperV, make sure that a bridge network has already been created to be used by the deployment.

  - Adjust the variables in the corresponding Vagrantfile (*RAM_SIZE, CPU_CORES, NUM_CONTROL_NODES, etc.*)
  - For pure Ansible deployment, the variables are stored in `./pure-ansible/group_vars/all.yaml`.
+Create the ssh keys needed and store them inside the `./pure-ansible` folder.

  - Just cd into one of the 3 folders and run command:
 ```bash